 OFFICIAL PLAN SECTION DRAFT POLICY DIRECTION Official Plan Schedules Schedule 1: Growth Plan Elements and Appendices Schedule 2: Land Use Schedule Natural Heritage System replaces Core and Non-Core Greenlands.
 Downtown Urban Growth Centre modified to reflect Growth Plan Elements Schedule 1 (OPA 39).
 The Special Study Area in east Guelph modified to reflect the Guelph Innovation District Secondary Plan Study Area, with the exception of the Service Commercial and Neighbourhood Centre designations on York Road.
 The South Guelph area currently identified as Reserve Lands and including a portion of the designated Corporate Business Park west of Gordon, and the General Residential area to the east of Gordon included in a Special Study Area and will require a Secondary Plan prior to consideration of development proposals.
 Additional Commercial Service designations have been added to provide further opportunities for vehicle oriented uses, e.g., north of the intersection of Laird and Clair, Arkell and Victoria, Speedvale east of Elmira Road, and Paisley and Imperial.
 Additional Commercial Residential Designations to recognize site specific amendments to the Official Plan and to encourage similar such uses, e.g., along Gordon St. and Woolwich Street north of the Downtown.
-Re-designation of isolated Industrial designations in keeping with the City (a Phase 2) Frankauta and Strategy as a month of the Way diagram City's Phase 2 Employment Land Strategy, e.g., north of the Woodlawn Community Mixed Use Area Designation and north of the Watson Community Mixed Use Area Designation.
-New Regeneration Area Designation, which includes the former IMICO site and adjacent lands, and the Service Commercial designation on the site and adjacent lands, and the Service Commercial designation on the north side of York Road east of Victoria Road.
-Addition of new Neighbourhood Mixed Use Designations, e.g., Clair and Victoria, Arkell and Gordon, Woolwich and Speedvale.
+Re-designation of isolated Industrial designations in keeping with the City's Phase 2 Employment Land Strategy, e.g., north of the Woodlawn Community Mixed Use Area Designation and north of the Watson Community Mixed Use Area Designation.
+New Regeneration Area Designation, which includes the former IMICO site and adjacent lands, and the Service Commercial designation on the north side of York Road east of Victoria Road.
+Addition of new Neighbourhood Mixed Use Designations, e.g., Clair and Vistoria, Arkell and Corden, Weeklyich and Cheedysle.
+Victoria, Arkell and Gordon, Woolwich and Speedvale.
 Establish two designations for General Residential, one within the Built- up Area and the second within the Greenfield Area with separate policies (addressed in Land Use Section).
 New Medium and High Density designations throughout both the Built Up Area and the Greenfield Area - in particular along Intensification Corridors, arterials and collectors, e.g., Gordon St. and Victoria St. south of Stone Road and locations along the Guelph Junction Railway, south of Speedvale.
 Their identification provides more certainty for growth and are required to ensure that the Growth Plan intensification targets are achieved.
 Waste Management designation renamed 'Utilities' and all major public utility facilities are included in this designation e.g., Municipal Street